 - Dr. Orbelina Eguizabal: Professor, Leadership and Administration, Higher Education

-- Dr. Octavio Esqueda: Associate Professor, Teaching and Higher Education
+- Dr. Octavio Esqueda: Professor, Teaching and Higher Education

 - Dr. Klaus Issler: Professor, Christian Spirituality and Educational Foundations, Educational Process and Design

 - Dr. Kevin E. Lawson: Professor, Educational Foundations, Research

 What are the major components of the Ph.D. and Ed.D. programs?

 - Course work - Ph.D.: 45 semester units, consisting of 21 units of required courses and candidacy exam and 24 units of electives.